ablankenship10/gryd-validator/README.md

     Validates the given input fields against the provided rules object.
 The callback returns null or an object containing errors.

 #### req.GrydValidateParams(rulesObj,callback)
-    A convieniece function which runs validation against URL Parameters
+    A convenience function which runs validation against URL Parameters

 #### req.GrydValidateBody(rulesObj,callback)
-    A convieniece function which runs validation against the request body
+    A convenience function which runs validation against the request body

 #### req.GrydValidateQuery(rulesObj,callback)
-    A convieniece function which runs validation against querystring fields
+    A convenience function which runs validation against querystring fields

 #### app.GrydExtend(name,fn)
     Add your own validation methods to GrydValidator.
 Functions should return an error message (String) or false on success.